benelan/choroator/README.md

 # README

 The United States Choropleth Map Creator was made by Ben Elan for a final project in Spring 2018.
-The project takes a user-created csv file as an input and creates an interactive Leaflet map to be displayed in a web browser.
+The project takes a user's csv file as an input and creates an interactive Leaflet map to be displayed in a web browser.

 ## Getting Started